MeteDesign/Webpack/README.md

 # MeteDesign Webpack V3.1
+We provide some common configurations that can reduce a lot of time when you learn how to config webpack for developing.

+**We are only the porters of the Internet**

+This is a basic environment of webpack for react.
+We also provide another version for [ant-design](https://ant.design/),please switch `antdesign` branch.

 ## Usage

 Before starting your project, you should run `npm run generdll` for building dll files!